devsoap/docs/docs/_vaadin_flow_gradle_plugin_javascript/excluding_dependencies.md

 That will make the plugin ignore the html import when bundling for production.

-While the above is a quick fix, be aware the having a ignored depedendency will most likely mean that you either have extra
+While the above is a quick fix, be aware the having a ignored dependency will most likely mean that you either have extra
 @HTMLImports in your source code that could be removed or that somewhere some component will be broken due to the missing client implementation.